2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 chaos is said to conduct especially well through metals and may be the true cause of

-The XL Home Harmonizer Box was selected specifically to address not only the EMF radiation
+The XL Home Harmonizer Box was selected specifically to address not only the (subatomic chaos)

-tools in restoring normal calcium signaling in human cells exposed to Wi-Fi-generated EMFs.
+tools in (observing calcium changes with versus without the products) in human cells exposed to Wi-Fi-generated EMFs.

-We hypothesized that if EMFs dysregulate calcium levels via VGCC activation, then effective
+We hypothesized that if EMFs dysregulate calcium levels via ((CALCIUM CHANNEL)) activation, then effective remediation would (return intracellular calcium levels to baseline levels).

 Methods